 This school believes that it is always unacceptable for a child to experience abuse of any kind.
 We recognise our responsibility to safeguard the welfare of all children.
 We will provide staff and volunteers with guidance to follow when they suspect a child may be experiencing abuse or are at risk of harm.
 We will work co-operatively with other agencies to safeguard and promote the welfare of children.
 We will ensure that our concerns about our pupils are discussed with parents/carers first – unless we have reason to believe that such a move would be contrary to the child’s welfare.

 Miss Saul is the Designated Safeguarding Lead who is responsible for ensuring the safety of both pupils and staff.
-The Deputy Designated Safeguarding Leads are Mrs Curtis, Mr Williams and Mr Spencer who support Miss Saul in these duties.
+The Deputy Designated Safeguarding Leads are Mrs Curtis, Mr Williams, Miss Hills, Mrs Jilks and Miss Jackson who support Miss Saul in these duties.

 Throughout the academic year, we raise the profile of safeguarding and safer schools with assemblies on anti – bullying, LGBT, E-Safety, road safety, diversity, our school values and many more topics to ensure that pupils can keep themselves and others safe.

 Pupils have Learning for Life/PSHE lessons each week to ensure they are taught the skills they need to live healthy and safe lives.
 We invite visitors in to work with our pupils, such as the local community policing team and Loudmouth, to deliver safety messages outside of normal lessons.

 This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004; the Education Act 2002; and in line with government publications the Teachers’ Standards 2012, ‘Working Together to Safeguard Children’ 2018 and ‘Keeping Children Safe in Education’ September 2019.